 Q: When working on such a monumental film, what are the main challenges that you feel most filmmakers will encounter?

-The challenges are many especially when it comes to organizing the assets, render times and being able to handle most of the pipeline alone.
-Fortunately throughout the years and trial & error, I have developed a pipeline that allows me to handle this without going crazy. 🙂
+The challenges are many, especially when it comes to organizing the assets, render times, and being able to handle most of the pipeline alone.
+Fortunately, throughout the years with trial and error, I have developed a pipeline that allows me to handle this without going crazy. 🙂

 First and foremost, it is about the script and the storyboard though, knowing what you want to tell with your story.
 Having a clear idea about the shots you want in your film informs you about the various assets and scenes you need to create.
 That way you do not get bogged down in fiddling with details that won’t even be seen.

 Q: From the beginning of this project what software were you using, and what made you switch to Character Creator and iClone?

 I am using Blender as my main 3D tool and in it, I create most of my Heroes of Bronze assets, from weapons to armor, ships and buildings.
 Then I usually switch to Substance Painter and texture important assets there, unless I decide to use procedural shading in Blender.
 My character pipeline revolved around an Adobe tool called Fuse, which allowed me to generate semi-realistic characters, and send them to Mixamo to rig and animate.
 However, the tool was discontinued in 2020 and I knew I had to find a substitute.

 Fortunately, right around that time, I found this video below, and thus discovered Character Creator.
 I also found out about its amazing add-on SkinGen.
 Well, I was hooked immediately, and led me to try out the software and I realized how much I liked it.
 Later, using iClone was a no-brainer – as with it, my new pipeline was complete.

 Q: Based on your experience how much time can you save with Character Creator, what are the key advantages in using this tool?
 Also, can you share with us the usual steps in creating a CC character?